rsz_secure_access_service_edge1

 Software-defined networking (SDN) is an architecture, whereas SD-WAN is a technology that can be purchased and built on SDN’s foundational concepts.
 SD-WAN’s centralized logic stems from SDN.
 SDN separates the control from the data plane and uses a central controller to make intelligent decisions, similar to the design that most SD-WAN vendors operate.

-The controller has a holistic view.
-Same with the SD-WAN overlay.
+The controller and the SD-WAN overlay have a holistic view.
 The controller supports central policy management, enabling network-wide policy definitions and traffic visibility.
 The SD-WAN edge devices perform the data plane.
-The data plane is where the simple forwarding occurs, and the control plane, which is separate from the data plane, sets up all the controls for the data plane to forward.
+The data plane is where simple forwarding occurs, and the control plane, which is separate from the data plane, sets up all the controls for the data plane to forward.

 Like SDN, the SD-WAN overlay abstracts network hardware into a control plane with multiple data planes to make up one large WAN fabric.
 As the control layer is abstracted and decoupled above the physicals and running in software, services can be virtualized and delivered from a central location to any point on the network.